hoytech/quadrable/README.md

 A common use-case for integer keys is to maintain an appendable list, also known as a *log*.
 To append items you should use the `push` methods which will manage a special *next pushable index* field.
 This field contains an increasing integer that can be used to find the next index available to be pushed to.

-In order to create a proof that can be pushed onto, set the `pushable` parameter of `exportProofInteger` to `true`, or pass the `--pushable` flag to `quadb exportProof`.
+In order to create a proof that can be pushed onto, pass the `--pushable` flag to `quadb exportProof` (or set the `pushable` parameter of `exportProofInteger` to `true` in C++).
 This adds the following to the proof (in addition to any other indices you requested):

-* Adds an inclusion proof for the next pushable index field (or a non-inclusion if it's not yet set)
+* An inclusion proof for the next pushable index field (or a non-inclusion if it's not yet set)
-* Adds a non-inclusion proof for the value stored in the next pushable index field (or `0` if next pushable not yet set)
+* A non-inclusion proof for the value stored in the next pushable index field (or `0` if next pushable not yet set)

 Partial trees that are constructed from these proofs allow an unlimited number of elements to be pushed on.

 These proofs are fairly compact.
-For example, a database with 1 million elements in it has a pushable proof of about 300 bytes, which you can reproduce like so:
+For example, a database with 1 million elements in it has a pushable proof of about 300 bytes:

     $ quadb checkout
     $ perl -E 'for $i (1..1_000_000) { say "value $i" }' | quadb push --stdin